clee-ai/clee-ai.github.io/index.md

     <p>Jan 2023 - Jun 2023</p>
 </div>

-- Provided comprehensive care for shelter animals, from daily walks and kennel maintenance to implementing targeted play and socialization strategies designed to make less sociable cats and dogs more adoptable.
+- Provided care for shelter cats and dogs, from daily walks and kennel maintenance to implementing targeted play and socialization strategies designed to make less sociable animals more adoptable.